 We would like to thank you for taking part in the POPPI Trial.
-The POPPI Trial is a clinical trial to find out if training intensive care unit staff to deliver psychological support to patients improves patients’ well-being after a stay in the intensive care unit and whether this is beneficial for the NHS.
-This study is funded by the National Institute for Health Research – Health Services and Delivery Research Programme.
+The POPPI Trial was a clinical trial to find out if training intensive care unit staff to deliver psychological support to patients improves patients’ well-being after a stay in the intensive care unit and whether this is beneficial for the NHS.
+This study was funded by the National Institute for Health Research – Health Services and Delivery Research Programme.

 Who are we?

-The Intensive Care National Audit & Research Centre (ICNARC), based in the UK, is the sponsor and data controller for the study.
+The Intensive Care National Audit & Research Centre (ICNARC), based in the UK, is the Sponsor and data controller for the study.

 What personal data do we collect?

-To help us manage, and meet the objectives of, the study - ICNARC collects and holds personal data about you (and other participants).
+To help us manage, and meet the objectives of, the study - ICNARC collected and holds personal data about you (and other participants).
 This information (such as your name, date of birth, NHS number, health data and contact details) was collected by the research team at the hospital where you became involved in the study.

 What do we do with your information?